leathrum/asciisvg-f/README.md

 ### Notes:

-This is based on ASCIIsvg version 1.2, which is missing a few features found in the graphing routings included with the current version of ASCIIMathML -- notably, this does not support the `agraph...endagraph` or `\begin{graph}...\end{graph}` syntax for delimiting the graphing environment, you have to use the `<embed>` syntax.
+* This is based on ASCIIsvg version 1.2, which is missing a few features found in the graphing routings included with the current version of ASCIIMathML -- notably, this does not support the `agraph...endagraph` or `\begin{graph}...\end{graph}` syntax for delimiting the graphing environment, you have to use the `<embed>` syntax.
 I hope to push an update soon which will fix this.

+* This is primarily intended as a way to include MathJax-formatted labels in ASCIIsvg graphs.
+To simplify this, the contents of the `"foreign string"` are wrapped in a `<div>` element with the HTML5 namspace.
+Moreover, the `foreign()` method includes a check to see if MathJax is loaded, and if it is, calls the MathJax `Typeset()` method with the contents of the `foreignObject` element node.
+Other foreign content can be used, but namespaces must be explicit within the string.